 It’s not just about removing an animal-it’s about protecting your home while respecting native wildlife.

-So, what happens to a possum after it’s removed?
 It isn’t harmed, abandoned, or transported far away.
-Instead, it is humanely captured and released nearby in a suitable environment where it has the best chance of survival.
+Instead, it is humanely captured and released nearby in a suitable environment where it has the professional chance of survival.
 If necessary, injured possums receive medical care.
 Babies remain with their mothers.
 And your home is secured to prevent future problems.
-Possums play an important role in the ecosystem.
-The goal of Possum removal for roof spaces isn’t to eliminate them-it’s to create a safe balance between wildlife and residential living.
-If you suspect a possum in your roof, act quickly, choose licensed Possum removal professionals, and ensure both your home and the animal are protected.